mikecann/mikecann.co.uk/public/posts/audio-book-organiser-air-mate-flex-4/post.md

   - Programming
   - Projects
   - Utility
-title: 'Audio Book Organiser (AIR, Mate, Flex 4)'
+title: "Audio Book Organiser (AIR, Mate, Flex 4)"
 ---

 Well its been a fun Christmas, I have eaten and drunk to the point that im going to be running it off in the gym till next christmas.